Operational amplifier: Historical timeline

 1953: A commercially available op amp.
 In 1953, vacuum tube op amps became commercially available with the release of the model K2-W from George A. Philbrick Researches, Incorporated.
 The designation on the devices shown, GAP/R, is an acronym for the complete company name.
-Two nine-pin 12AX7 vacuum tubes were mounted in an octal package and had a model K2-P chopper add-on available that would effectively "use up" the non-inverting input.
+Two nine-pin 12AX7 vacuum tubes were mounted in an octal package and had a model K2-P chopper add-on available.
 This op amp was based on a descendant of Loebe Julie's 1947 design and, along with its successors, would start the widespread use of op amps in industry.

 1961: A discrete IC op amp.
 With the birth of the transistor in 1947, and the silicon transistor in 1954, the concept of ICs became a reality.
 The introduction of the planar process in 1959 made transistors and ICs stable enough to be commercially useful.
 By 1961, solid-state, discrete op amps were being produced.
 These op amps were effectively small circuit boards with packages such as edge connectors.
 They usually had hand-selected resistors in order to improve things such as voltage offset and drift.
 The P45 (1961) had a gain of 94 dB and ran on ±15 V rails.
 It was intended to deal with signals in the range of ±10 V.

 1961: A varactor bridge op amp.
 There have been many different directions taken in op-amp design.
 Varactor bridge op amps started to be produced in the early 1960s.
 They were designed to have extremely small input current and are still amongst the best op amps available in terms of common-mode rejection with the ability to correctly deal with hundreds of volts at their inputs.

 1962: An op amp in a potted module.
 By 1962, several companies were producing modular potted packages that could be plugged into printed circuit boards.
 These packages were crucially important as they made the operational amplifier into a single black box which could be easily treated as a component in a larger circuit.

 1963: A monolithic IC op amp.
 In 1963, the first monolithic IC op amp, the μA702 designed by Bob Widlar at Fairchild Semiconductor, was released.
 Monolithic ICs consist of a single chip as opposed to a chip and discrete parts (a discrete IC) or multiple chips bonded and connected on a circuit board (a hybrid IC).
 Almost all modern op amps are monolithic ICs; however, this first IC did not meet with much success.
 Issues such as an uneven supply voltage, low gain and a small dynamic range held off the dominance of monolithic op amps until 1965 when the μA709 (also designed by Bob Widlar) was released.